phetsims/gas-properties/doc/model.md

 `PressureGauge` if you'd like more specifics.
 If desired, noise can be disabled in the Preferences dialog, or via query parameter `pressureNoise=false`.

+## Temperature

+Temperature is updated continuous in the model and view.
+Unlike pressure, there is no option for introducing noise into the thermometer display.

 ## Hold Constant

 In the _Ideal_ screen, the user may specify which quantity in `PV = NkT` is to be held constant.
 The table below